 Note: the header buffer is normalized.
 Any trailing whitespace and tab characters are removed.
 See: https://lists.openinfosecfoundation.org/pipermail/oisf-users/2011-October/000935.html.
+If there are multiple values for the same header name, they are concatenated with a comma and space (", ") between each of them.
+See RFC 2616 4.2 Message Headers.
 To avoid that, use the http.header.raw keyword.